 Cleaning the floor will depend on whether it’s concrete or hardwood.
 So, we’ll start with cleaning a concrete floor just after carpet removal:

 Using a broom and dustpan, sweep the concrete floor thoroughly.
 After that, vacuum lightly using the vacuum’s floor attachment.
+Vacuuming can be made to feel effortless if you are using quality vacuums & accessories, like the ones you can purchase at All About Vacuums.
+You want your vacuum to stand the test of time, so it is much better to get a highly-rated model.
 Before applying a cleaning solution, the concrete floor should be completely free of all adhesive residue, dust, and dirt.

 Load a bucket of one gallon of water and a couple of squirts of dish soap.
 Mop the concrete floor thoroughly, wringing the mop out in between to avoid oversaturating the concrete foundation with water.
 If the water becomes too dirty, change it as you go.